 - Individual Policy covers all items on personal property (that are in a unit or storage locker on-premise), additional living expenses (that may arise in the event of an insured loss), betterment & improvements (such as renovations), strata deductible assessments (to cover losses and damages) and personal liability (for injury).

-Note: As BFL states, most policies cover personal property even if it is temporarily taken off strata premise, such as when travelling on vacation.
+Note: As BFL states, most policies cover personal property even if it is temporarily taken off strata premises, such as when travelling on vacation.
 In most cases, this includes personal liability as well.

-Once you’ve decided on the plan that is best for your community, it’s important to work with the Owners in your building to manage any risks.
+Once you’ve decided on the plan that is best for your community, it’s important to work with the Owners of your building to manage any risks.

 Here are some quick and easy tips:

 - Confirm that Owners know where the water shut-offs are in their units.
 This will allow them to quickly turn off the water if there is ever a leak in your building.

 - Remind Owners to be fully attentive to running water or heat.
 As advised by our Insurance Provider, it is important to avoid using the dishwasher or washer when you are not home to monitor it.
 This also goes for pots and pans on cooking elements.
 It takes very little smoke to ensue to set off the sprinkler system.
 Once the sprinkler system is activated, it will cause large amounts of damage to your building.
 Worse yet, a large fire broke out, destroying the entire building.